 In this post, we'll explore the key elements of digital assets, how to evaluate the value of your digital assets and why digital assets are important to your business.

-So, to start us off - what are digital assets?
-By definition, a digital asset is "any digital material owned by an enterprise or individual including text, graphics, audio, video and animations."
+By definition, a digital asset is "any digital material owned by an enterprise or individual including text, graphics, audio, video, and animations."